 A. No cereal malt beverage license shall be issued by the City to a bar, tavern or drinking establishment that is located within 200 feet of an accredited school building or an organized church building.

-2. The location restriction contained in this code section shall not apply if the accredited school or organized church is established after the premises have been licensed.
+2. The distance restriction contained in this code section shall not apply if the accredited school or organized church is established after the premises have been licensed.
 In such cases the premises shall be eligible for re-issuance of future licenses.

-3. In situations where, as of enactment of this ordinance, there are existing violations of the location restriction contained in this section, such violation shall not constitute a reason to not re-issue a license.
+3. In situations where, as of enactment of this ordinance, there are existing violations of the distance restriction contained in this section, such violation shall not constitute a reason to not re-issue a license.

 4. Distances measured under this section shall be measured from property line of the protected property to the nearest portion of the building occupied by the license holder.

-B. The distance location of subsection (A) above shall not apply to a bar, tavern, club, drinking establishment, caterer or temporary permit holder when the license or permit applicant petitions for and receives a waiver of the distance limitation from the Governing Body.
+B. The distance restriction of subsection (A) above shall not apply to a bar, tavern, club, drinking establishment, caterer or temporary permit holder when the license or permit applicant petitions for and receives a waiver of the distance restriction from the Governing Body.
 The Governing Body shall grant such a waiver only following public notice and hearing and a finding by the Governing Body that the proximity of the establishment is not adverse to the public welfare or safety.

 A. It shall be unlawful for any person, knowingly or unknowingly, to sell, give away, dispose of, exchange or deliver, or permit the sale, gift, or procuring of, any cereal malt beverage to or for any person who is not of legal age for consumption of cereal malt beverages.